 - FCF First cycle formative plumage: The individual is in full formative plumage, i.e. the bird has no molting feathers and most often has a mixture of retained juvenile feathers and replaced formative feathers.
 Note that this code can apply to both fresh HYs that have finished the preformative molt (e.g., warblers) and worn SYs of many species.
 Thus it is important to also code these as AGE=2/HY or AGE=5/SY, respectively. - FPA First prealternate molt: The individual is molting into its first alternate plumage.
 The bird must have molting body and/or flight feathers.
 Usually AGE=5/SY during the MAPS season. - FCA First cycle alternate plumage: The individual is in full first-alternate plumage, i.e. the bird has no molting feathers and has a mixture of juvenile, formative, and alternate feathers.
 Usually AGE=5/SY during the MAPS season. - SPB Second prebasic molt: The individual is molting into its second basic plumage.
 It must have molting primaries and still retains some juvenile, formative and/or first alternate feathers.
-Usually AGE=5/SY during the MAPS season. - FAJ After first cycle juvenile: The individual does not have any juvenile feathers but it can't be determined if it is in formative or basic plumage.
-This code is used only for species that have a complete preformative molt, e.g. WREN, BUSH, NOCA, GRSP, HOSP, swallows, and other species.
+Usually AGE=5/SY during the MAPS season. - FAJ After first cycle juvenile: The individual does not have any juvenile feathers but it can't be determined if it is in formative or basic plumage - or - for known adults (by skull, breeding condition, etc) but in unknown plumage.
+In the original definition, this code is used only for species that have a complete preformative molt, e.g. WREN, BUSH, NOCA, GRSP, HOSP, swallows, and other species.
+We have adjusted the coding to allow other species to be used for unknown plumage adults.
 Usually AGE=1/AHY during the MAPS season. - DCB Definitive cycle basic plumage: The individual is in full basic plumage, i.e. the bird has no molting feathers and has only basic feathers.
 Often AGE=6/ASY during the MAPS season. - DPA Definitive prealternate molt: The individual is molting into its definitive alternate plumage.
 The bird must have molting body and/or flight feathers.
 Often AGE=6/ASY during the MAPS season. - DCA Definitive cycle alternate plumage: The individual is in full alternate plumage, i.e. the bird has no molting feathers and has a mixture of basic and alternate feathers.
 Often AGE=6/ASY during the MAPS season. - DPB Definitive prebasic molt: The individual is molting from one basic plumage to another definitive basic plumage.
 It must have molting primaries and show both retained and replaced definitive basic and/or alternate feathers.
 Often AGE=6/ASY during the MAPS season.